 Skin cancers can be either melanoma or non-melanoma skin cancers.
 The vast majority of deaths from skin cancer are from melanoma.
-Non-melanoma skin cancers are usually basal cell carcinomas (BCCs) or squamous cell carcinomas (SCCs).
+The two main types of non-melanoma skin cancers are basal cell carcinomas (BCCs) and squamous cell carcinomas (SCCs).
 Non-melanoma skin cancers are found more commonly on sun exposed areas such as the face or forearms.

-In choosing the best treatment option, your doctor will consider your age and general health, the type and size of cancer, where it is on your body and what you want.
-The treatment choice will also depend on whether the skin cancer has spread elsewhere in your body.
-BCCs do not spread to distant parts of the body but can invade into local tissues.
-SCCs occasionally spread to nearby lymph nodes and beyond, but melanomas cause the majority of deaths because or their propensity to spread, known as metastasising.
+In choosing the best treatment option, your doctor will consider your age and general health, the type and size of the skin cancer and where it is on your body.
+The treatment choice will also depend on whether the skin cancer has spread to other parts of your body.
+BCCs do not spread to distant parts of the body but can invade local tissues.
+SCCs occasionally spread to nearby lymph nodes and beyond, but melanomas cause the majority of deaths because of their ability to spread.
+This is known as metastasising.

-Larger skin excisions are sometimes required to remove skin cancers, and the wound may require skin from other parts of the body to be used.
-This can be done by a skin flap (nearby skin being used) or a skin graft (from skin elsewhere in the body being excised and grafted on to the area).
+After a skin cancer is removed, most people will have stitches to repair the wound.
+When a large skin cancer is removed, however, the wound may require skin from other parts of the body to cover it.
+This can be done using a skin flap (when nearby skin is moved over the wound and stitched) or a skin graft (when skin is taken from elsewhere in the body and placed on the area).